 How to Record Macros in Windows 10

-Press the Options button on the TinyTask toolbar to open a submenu with some extra settings on it as below.
-There you can adjust the macro’s speed and further configure the hotkeys.
-Select Recording Hotkey or Playback Hotkey to select alternative keyboard shortcuts for those options.
+Press the “Options” button on the TinyTask toolbar to open a submenu with some extra settings on it, as shown below.
+There, you can adjust the macro’s speed and further configure the hotkeys.
+Select “Recording Hotkey” or “Playback Hotkey” to select alternative keyboard shortcuts for those options.

 A macro recording tool is one of those vital features that should already be included with Windows by default.
 But with TinyTask’s help, you can record macros in Windows 10 much the same way as in office suites, reducing redundant tasks to a simple touch of the keyboard.

 Remember, you can create a macro for pretty much any set of commands that you want.
 Changing your desktop theme is just an example that should be easy to follow.
 Macros come in handy for quickly opening multiple software packages, clearing your browser cache, or automating anything else you need to do many times in a row.